Artereal Gallery was founded in 2006 by art collector and philanthropist Luisa Catanzaro

 With a career that began in international tax Noula is the original 21st century ‘slashie’.
-Having practiced as a well-respected contemporary artist for over 18 years, she is also a practicing psychotherapist / personal development coach / holistic business coach.
+Having practiced as a well-respected contemporary artist for over 18 years, she is also a published author / practicing psychotherapist / personal development coach and holistic business coach.

 Responsible for introducing holistic business practices which integrate a wide and varied gamut of philosophies from emotional intelligence to a relationship-centred approach to working with artists, collectors and the broader community to experimental thinking, Noula’s role with the gallery is to act as a rich resource and support the Artereal team as it continues to grow, evolve and develop.

 Since joining Artereal Gallery in 2010, Rhianna Walcott’s role has evolved into that of Gallery Manager / Curator / Mover and Shaker.
 As part of her role at Artereal Gallery, Rhianna brings an injection of entrepreneurial spirit, creative thinking and an all-consuming passion for contemporary art.